ajithkotian/nft/Prerequisites.md

   - [5.
 Install Git](#5-install-git)
   - [6.
 Install nodejs](#6-install-nodejs)

-Prerequistes necessary for the "What is NFT" session
+Prerequistes necessary for the "What is NFT" session.

-Below instructions works well
+**Works best if these instructions are done on desktop/laptop rather than mobile**

 ## 1. Metamask wallet install and configurations